Project ENGAGES consists of three program components:

 - Using a high bandwidth video conferencing capability, high school science classes are connected with a Georgia Tech laboratory so that the students can be exposed to new areas of science and engineering, and participate in experiments using high-tech scientific equipment.

 2. Research Experience for Students.
-Under the mentorship of an engineering or science researcher, students will conduct their own research project.
+Under the mentorship of an engineering or science researcher, students will conduct their own research projects.

 - Each high school student selected for this program will be involved in a 12-month research experience, working full-time in the summer and 15 hours per week during the school year.